ricardorauber/SwiftDatabase/README.md

 database.set(data: databaseData)
 ```

-That's great for runtime, but what about persistance?
+That's great for runtime, but what about persistence?
 You can use the `save` and `load` methods to store your database in the file system, for instance:

 ```swift
 database.save(to: fileUrl)